-Operational risk is the risk of loss, resulting from inadequate or failed internal processes, human and system error or from external events that affect the Bank's operations and can result in direct losses.
+Operational risk is the risk of dirct or indirect loss, resulting from inadequate or failed internal processes, human and system error or from external events that affect the Bank's operations.
+Reputational risk and legal risk are among others, considered sub-categories of operational risk.